-E-learning is not just for internal purposes – customer training helps people understand the products or services you are offering and keeps them up to speed on updates along the way.
+Elearning is not just for internal purposes – customer training helps people understand the products or services you’re offering and keeps them up to speed on updates along the way.

-Some of the benefits are evident from what we’ve discussed so far, but it’s important to lay it out before jumping to why localization is so important.
+Some of the benefits are evident from what we’ve discussed so far, but it’s important to lay it out before jumping to what’s involved in elearning localization.

-E-learning offers benefits to both the company and organization offering it, as well as those interacting with the material.
+Elearning offers significant benefits to both your company and those interacting with the material.

 1. It’s an efficient way to train

-Companies and organizations can make sure employees and customers will quickly and easily access and complete the most up-to-date training modules.
+Make sure employees and customers can quickly and easily access and complete the most up-to-date training modules.

-This allows people to get back to their regular tasks more readily, thereby increasing productivity while offering flexibility in regards the where and when of training.
+This allows people to get back to their regular tasks more readily.
+It also increases productivity and offers flexibility in regards the where and when of training.